-- 1. Place the aggregate specimens for Marshall Stability & Flow and Maximum Specific Gravity in the oven and heat to the mid-point of the asphalt cement mixing temperature range. - 2.
-"Butter" the mixing bowl with asphalt cement and fine aggregate mixture that will coat the mixing area of the bowl.
+- 1. Place the aggregate specimens for Marshall Stability & Flow and Maximum Specific Gravity in the oven and heat to the mid-point of the asphalt binder mixing temperature range. - 2.
+"Butter" the mixing bowl with asphalt binder and fine aggregate mixture that will coat the mixing area of the bowl.
 Remove any excess material. - 3.
 Place the heated specimen into the mixing bowl. - 4.
-Form a crater in the dry blended aggregate large enough to hold the asphalt cement, place the mixing bowl on the scale and weigh into the aggregate crater, to the nearest 0.1 g, the required amount of pre-heated asphalt cement. - 5.
-Mechanically mix the aggregate and asphalt cement rapidly until thoroughly coating the aggregate and return to the oven. - 6.
+Form a crater in the dry blended aggregate large enough to hold the asphalt cement, place the mixing bowl on the scale and weigh into the aggregate crater, to the nearest 0.1 g, the required amount of pre-heated asphalt binder. - 5.
+Mechanically mix the aggregate and asphalt binder rapidly until thoroughly coating the aggregate and return to the oven. - 6.
 After mixing, spread the mixture in a pan to an even thickness of 25-50 mm (1-2 inches).
-Place the mixture and pan in a forced-draft oven at the midpoint of the compaction temperature range for 120 ± 5 minutes.
-Stir the mixture after 60 ± 5 minutes to maintain uniform conditioning.
+Place the mixture and pan in a forced-draft oven at the midpoint of the compaction temperature range for $120 \pm 5$ minutes.
+Stir the mixture after $60 \pm 5$ minutes to maintain uniform conditioning.
 Highly absorptive aggregates may require a longer conditioning time.